Golden Spike Centennial scrapbooks, 1969 PDF

 Content DescriptionReturn to Top

-The Golden Spike Centennial records (1969) consist of several scrapbooks that document the celebration of the linking of the Transcontinental Railroad.
+The Golden Spike Centennial scrapbooks (1969) document the celebration of the linking of the Transcontinental Railroad.
 The celebration took place at Promontory Summit in Utah.

 Use of the CollectionReturn to Top

-Initial Citation: Golden Spike Centennial records, Accn 441, Box [ ].
+Initial Citation: Golden Spike Centennial scrapbooks, Accn 441, Box [ ].
 Special Collections and Archives.
 University of Utah, J. Willard Marriott.
 Salt Lake City, Utah.